-Pursuit of Voluntary Agreements to Improve Ecological Conditions in the Delta and Upstream Watershed
+Voluntary Agreements to Improve Habitat and Flow in the Delta and its Watersheds

-About 40 percent of the land in California drains to the Sacramento-San Joaquin Delta.
-There, ocean tides from San Francisco Bay tangle with the outflow of major rivers.
-The Delta is home or migratory pathway for several endangered and threatened fish species and also the place from which major water projects divert water to supply 25 million people and three million acres of farmland.
+The Sacramento-San Joaquin Delta is home or migratory pathway for several endangered and threatened fish species and also the place from which major water projects divert water to supply 27 million people and three million acres of farmland.

 The State Water Resources Control Board is in the process of updating its regulatory framework for protecting fish and wildlife, water quality and other beneficial uses of water in the Delta and its key watersheds.
 The update to the Bay-Delta Water Quality Control Plan is required by state law.
 More information about the Water Board’s effort is available here.

 The California Natural Resources Agency has been leading a separate but related effort to negotiate voluntary agreements with water users to support environmental objectives through a broad set of tools, while protecting water supply reliability.

 The effort has made significant progress since an initial framework was presented to the State Water Board on December 12, 2018.